'A horrible day in Seattle': Crane collapse kills 4 in downtown

 The crane fell across a building undergoing construction along Mercer Street.
 The cab of the crane fell onto all lanes of traffic below, trapping several cars underneath.

-The Seattle Department of Transportation said Mercer Street would remain closed until Sunday between Fairview Ave N and 9th Avenue N.
+The Seattle Department of Transportation said Mercer Street would remain closed between Fairview Ave N and 9th Avenue N through the Monday morning commute.

 Durkan said there are two crane pieces on top of the building that are unstable.
 They're trying to figure out the safest way to remove those pieces.